St. Bonaventure Bonnies: Baseball

 The Bonnies were coached by Larry Sudbrook for 35 seasons.
 The team captured Atlantic 10 division championships in 2000 and 2002.
 The 2004 squad won the Atlantic 10 championship and made its first appearance in the NCAA tournament.
-They are currently coached by B. J. Salerno.
+They are currently coached by Jason Rathbun.

 Men's basketball

 The men's basketball program has enjoyed success on and off throughout its history, including an NCAA Final Four appearance in 1970, and an NIT Championship in 1977.
-St. Bonaventure's most recent NCAA Tournament appearance was in 2021, where it lost in the first Round to LSU.
+St. Bonaventure's most recent NCAA tournament appearance was in 2021, where it lost in the first Round to LSU.
 Its most recent victory was in the 2018 Tournament where the Bonnies won their play-in game against UCLA.
-The win marked the program's first NCAA Tournament win since reaching the Elite Eight in 1970.
+The win marked the program's first NCAA tournament win since reaching the Elite Eight in 1970.
 The Bonnies would drop their next game, a 77–62 loss to Florida.
 Currently, St. Bonaventure's head men's basketball coach is Mark Schmidt.
 St. Bonaventure won the Atlantic 10 regular season and tournament championships in 2021.

 NBA Hall of Famer Bob Lanier played at St. Bonaventure, leading them to the 1970 Final Four.
-The men's and women's basketball teams play at the 6,012-seat Reilly Center.
+The men's and women's basketball teams play at the 4,860-seat Reilly Center.
 The playing surface was renamed Bob Lanier Court in a dedication ceremony on October 12, 2007.
 Lanier attended along with his mother, sister, and daughter.

 Women's basketball

 In the 2011–2012 season, the Bonnies women's basketball team had the best season in their history.
 They accumulated a record of 31–4 in the regular season, including a perfect 14–0 record in the Atlantic 10 conference.
-They were ranked as high as 16th in the national polls and earned a 5th seed in the NCAA Tournament.
+They were ranked as high as 16th in the national polls and earned a 5th seed in the NCAA tournament.
 They beat Florida Gulf Coast and Marist in the Tallahassee Regional to advance to the Sweet 16, where they lost to eventual national runner-up Notre Dame.
-The women's basketball team made its second NCAA Tournament appearance in 2016.
+The women's basketball team made its second NCAA tournament appearance in 2016.
+The program's head coach is Jim Crowley, one of the winningest coaches in Atlantic 10 history.

 Men's lacrosse

-In 2017 the Bonnie's announced they would add men's lacrosse as a varsity team, beginning in the 2018-2019 academic year.
-In the program's fourth varsity season, it captured the 2022 MAAC Regular Season Championship.
+In 2017, St. Bonaventure announced plans to add men's lacrosse as a varsity team, beginning in the 2018–2019 academic year.
+In the program's fourth varsity season, it captured the 2022 MAAC regular season championship.
 The Bonnies are coached by Canadian Lacrosse Hall of Fame inductee Randy Mearns.
+Goalie Brett Dobson, who won back-to-back PLL Championship Game MVP honors with the Utah Archers in 2023 and 2024, was an All-American with the Bonnies.
+Zack Belter was selected by the Buffalo Bandits 19th overall in the 2022 National Lacrosse League Entry Draft.
+Belter also saw success winning the Can-Am Senior B Lacrosse League with the Tuscarora Tomahawks in 2023.